 MSHA Investigation of Upper Big Branch Explosion Continues, Flooding Slows Progress

-Posted on behalf of The Bell Law Firm, PLLC on Aug 30, 2010 in Coal Mining Accidents
+Posted on behalf of Stewart Bell, PLLC on Aug 30, 2010 in Coal Mining Accidents

 The federal Mine Safety and Health Administration (MSHA) provided an update last week on its investigation into the Upper Big Branch mine explosion.
 MSHA is responsible for the civil investigation; the criminal investigation is being handled by the Charleston U.S. Attorney's Office.
 The blast took the lives of 29 men on April 5, 2010.